Online Dominating Set: Preliminaries

-In many of the proofs of lower bounds on the competitive ratio, when the path, $P_n$, is considered, either as the entire input or as a subgraph of the input, we assume that it is given in the \emph{standard order}, the order where the first vertex given is a leaf, and each subsequent vertex is a neighbor of the vertex given in the previous step.
+In many of the proofs of lower bounds on the competitive ratio, when the path, $P_n$, is considered, either as the entire input or as a subgraph of the input, we assume that it is given in the \emph{standard order}, the order where the first vertex given is one of the two endpoints, and each subsequent vertex is a neighbor of the vertex given in the previous step.
 When the path is a subgraph of the input graph, we often extend this standard order of the path to an \emph{adversarial order} of the input graph -- a fixed ordering of the vertices that yields an input attaining the bound.
+Typically, the adversarial order consists of a path in the standard order, followed by one or more high-degree vertices off the path.

 In some online settings, we are interested in connected graphs, where the vertices are given in an order such that the subgraph induced at any point in time is connected.
 In this case, we use the term \emph{always-connected}, indicating that we are considering a connected graph~$G$, and all the partial graphs~$G_i$ are connected.
 We implicitly assume that trees are always-connected and we drop the adjective.
 Since all the classes we consider are hereditary (that is, any induced subgraph also belongs to the class), no further restriction of partial inputs $G_i$ is necessary.
-In particular, these conventions imply that for trees, the vertex arriving at any step (except the first) is connected to exactly one of the vertices given previously, and since we consider unrooted trees, we can think of that vertex as the parent of the new vertex.
+In particular, these conventions imply that for trees, the vertex arriving at any step (except the first) is connected to exactly one of the vertices given previously, and since we consider unrooted trees, we can think of that vertex as the \emph{parent} of the new vertex.